Scrivito/scrivito-neoletter-form-widgets/readme.md

 The `Form` widget has the following properties divided into several tabs:

 - "General" tab
-    - Format: Choose between "Single Step" and "Multiple Steps" form formats.
-    - Show as box: Set to display the form as a box.
+    - Show frame: Adds a frame around the form.
     - Submitting message: Message shown while the form is being submitted.
     - Submitted message: Message shown after the form was successfully submitted.
     - Failed message: Message shown if the form submission failed.
-- "Steps" tab (Tab visible if Format is "Multiple Steps")
+- "Steps" tab (Tab visible if form has "Multiple Steps")
-    - Steps: Configure form steps for multi-step forms.
+    - Steps: Configure the form steps.
+- "Review" tab (Tab visible if form has "Multiple Steps", content depends on review selection)
+    - Enable Review: Adds a button to the last step of "Multiple Steps" for reviewing the answers.
+    - Review button text: The text for the review button.
+    - Show steps: Shows the steps in the review dialog.
+    - Include empty answers: Includes empty answers in the review dialog, otherwise only non empty answers are shown.
+    - Show header: Adds a header to the review dialog.
+    - Header title: The title of the review header.
+    - Show footer: Adds a footer with a button for closing the review dialog.
+    - Close button text: The text on the button for closing the review dialog.
 - "Hidden fields" tab
     - Hidden Fields: Customize hidden fields.
 - "Form submission" tab
     - Form ID: This ID identifies the form in Neoletter.
-- "Navigation area" tab (Content depends on Format selection)
+- "Navigation area" tab (Content depends on form type i.e. single-step or multiple-steps)
     - Forward button text: Text for the forward button.
     - Backward button text: Text for the backward button.
     - Submit button text: Text for the submit button.